 Don't Buy child car seats

-Child car seats best vs worst We’ve tested car seats where the forces of the crash have ripped out the harness, sending our dummy children flying.
-We've seen Isofix bases break, slamming our dummy children straight into the passenger seat in front.
-All of these seats have passed the safety standards to be sold on the market.
+We’ve tested car seats where the forces of the crash have ripped out the harness, sending our child dummies flying.
+We've seen Isofix bases break, slamming our child dummies straight into the passenger seat in front.
+All these seats have passed the safety standards to be sold on the market.

 We’ve got more than 50 years’ experience of testing child car seats, so we can inform parents about those that pass our crash tests, are simple to fit (so you don’t risk fitting errors that could lessen safety) and comfortable for your little one.